Discovering the Power of Learning

-Guiding a thoughtful exploration of the world
+Guiding a Thoughtful Exploration of the World

-From hatching chicks and planting vegetables to designing and programming Lego models, students engage in extended learning projects that require sustained inquiry.
-Science and social studies units are built around big ideas and important concepts, allowing students to investigate these in depth rather than merely covering a topic or memorizing a set of facts.
+From hatching chicks and planting vegetables to designing and programming Lego models, Primary students engage in extended learning projects that require sustained inquiry.
+Science and social studies units are built around big ideas and important concepts, allowing students to investigate them in depth rather than merely covering a topic or memorizing a set of facts.
 Sharing ideas and giving each other critical feedback teaches students to interact and think like mathematicians, scientists, and artists do in real-world communities of practice.

-Developing a high-performing learner
+Developing a High-Performing Learner

-Building the foundations of excellence
+Building the Foundation of Excellence